cenikk/datingapp/README.md

 ## Wiki
 To see my whole research as well as what my perfect coding setup is, locate to my wiki in pageheader tab.
 > Note: Everything in my Wiki is written in Dutch.

+## Sources
+You can see a full list of the sources I've used in my [Wiki](https://github.com/cenikk/datingapp/wiki/5.0-Sources)